brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/9_AzureOpenAI/demos/5_Quota_Incre.md

-# How to increase your quota in Azure OpenAI
+# Increase your quota in Azure OpenAI

 Costa Rica